santoshsmalagi/Developer-Essentials/Doxygen/Doxy-C-Template.md

 ## 2. File comments
-Include a heading comment at the beginning of each file that explains the purpose of the file.
+After the licence and copyright stuff, author information, legal notices Include a heading comment at the beginning of each file that explains the purpose of the file.

 If the file defines the ``main()``, then the top of the file must also briefly describe the program, its usage, any warnings/special instructions for someone building the program, special data structures or algorithms, any references if any, and finally add any other notes.